Homecoming - A Family's Guide

 Homecoming: Things to consider – Children and Reunion – Tips on dealing with stress and post traumatic stress disorder – Returning to civilian employment – Compensation

-For more information visit the TA & Reserve Forces page
+For more information visit the Army Reserve page

 Army Welfare Information Service - confidential advice on any welfare problem from the Army’s Welfare Service 01980 615975